AnalogJ/capsulecd/README.md

 Here's how to use __docker__ to merge a pull request to your Ruby library

-    CAPSULE_SOURCE_GITHUB_ACCESS_TOKEN=123456789ABCDEF \
+    CAPSULE_SCM_GITHUB_ACCESS_TOKEN=123456789ABCDEF \
     CAPSULE_RUNNER_REPO_FULL_NAME=AnalogJ/gem_analogj_test \
     CAPSULE_RUNNER_PULL_REQUEST=4 \
     CAPSULE_RUBYGEMS_API_KEY=ASDF12345F \
-    docker run AnalogJ/capsulecd:ruby capsulecd start --source github --package_type ruby
+    docker run AnalogJ/capsulecd:ruby capsulecd start --scm github --package_type ruby

 Or you could __install__ and call CapsuleCD directly to merge a pull request to your Python library:

 	gem install capsulecd
-	CAPSULE_SOURCE_GITHUB_ACCESS_TOKEN=123456789ABCDEF \
+	CAPSULE_SCM_GITHUB_ACCESS_TOKEN=123456789ABCDEF \
 	CAPSULE_RUNNER_REPO_FULL_NAME=AnalogJ/pip_analogj_test \
 	CAPSULE_RUNNER_PULL_REQUEST=2 \
 	CAPSULE_PYPI_USERNAME=AnalogJ \
 	CAPSULE_PYPI_PASSWORD=mysupersecurepassword \
-	capsulecd start --source github --package_type python
+	capsulecd start --scm github --package_type python

 ### Creating a branch release

 	TODO: add documentation on how to create a release from the master branch without a pull request.
 Specify the env variables required.

 # Engine
-Every package type is mapped to an engine class which inherits from a `BaseEngine` class, ie `PythonEngine`, `NodeEngine`, `RubyEngine` etc.
+Every package type is mapped to an engine class which inherits from a `EngineScm` class, ie `EnginePython`, `EngineNode`, `EngineRuby` etc.
-Every source type is mapped to a source module, ie `GithubSource`.
-When CapsuleCD starts, it initializes the specified Engine, and loads the correct Source module.
+Every source type is mapped to a source module, ie `ScmGithub`.
+When CapsuleCD starts, it initializes the specified Engine, and loads the correct Scm module.
 Then it begins processing your source code step by step.

 Step | Description
 ------------ | ------------
-source_configure | This will initialize the source client, ensuring that we can authenticate with the git server runner_retrieve_payload | If a Pull Request # is specified, the payload is retrieved from Source api, otherwise the repo default branch HEAD info is retrived. source_process_pull_request_payload __or__ source_process_push_payload | Depending on the retrieve_payload step, the merged pull request is cloned, or the default branch is cloned locally build_step | Code is built, which includes adding any missing files/default structure, compilation, version bumping, etc. test_step | Download package dependencies, run the package test runner(s) (eg. npm test, rake test, kitchen test, tox) package_step | Commit any local changes and create a git tag.
-Nothing should be pushed to remote repository release_step | Push the release to the package repository (ie. npm, chef supermarket, rubygems) source_release | Push the merged, tested and version updated code up to the source code repository.
+scm_configure | This will initialize the scm client, ensuring that we can authenticate with the git server runner_retrieve_payload | If a Pull Request # is specified, the payload is retrieved from Scm api, otherwise the repo default branch HEAD info is retrived. scm_process_pull_request_payload __or__ scm_process_push_payload | Depending on the retrieve_payload step, the merged pull request is cloned, or the default branch is cloned locally build_step | Code is built, which includes adding any missing files/default structure, compilation, version bumping, etc. test_step | Download package dependencies, run the package test runner(s) (eg. npm test, rake test, kitchen test, tox) package_step | Commit any local changes and create a git tag.
+Nothing should be pushed to remote repository dist_step | Push the release to the package repository (ie. npm, chef supermarket, rubygems) scm_publish | Push the merged, tested and version updated code up to the source code repository.
 Also do any source specific releases (github release, asset uploading, etc)

 # Configuration
 Specifying your `GITHUB_ACCESS_TOKEN` and `PYPI_PASSWORD` via an environmental variable might make sense, but do you